Spatial Humanities 2024

 Richard Lemoine Rodriguez

-• Geolingual Studies as a new research direction: Combining approaches from linguistics, remote sensing, and digital humanities to assess the complex interrelation of physical and social spaces
+• Geolingual Studies: Combining linguistics, remote sensing, and digital humanities to assess the interrelation of physical and social spaces

 The speaker’s profile picture